 Our Cardigan centre is based in Manchester House, on Bridge Street in Cardigan.
 For more details, visit our Cardigan subsite.

 As a registered charity, we are run by a committee.
-The Society’s committee is formed of volunteers from among the counselling profession, and students from our courses: our Chairman is Martyn Williams (pictured to right), who joined us from an educational background.
+The Society’s committee is formed of volunteers from among the counselling profession, and students from our courses: our Chairman is Martyn Williams, who joined us from an educational background.

 We hope you will find this website interesting and informative, and would be delighted to help if you wish to contact us with enquiries, requests for information, or comments.